AvolitesLtd/TitanManual/docs/controlling-fixtures/layouts.md

 For a dimmer, the mimic will normally show as white.
 You can change the mimic colour to match the gel colour of the dimmed fixture by selecting the fixture(s) then set <Keys.SoftKey>Wheels=Visualiser</Keys.SoftKey> on the root menu, then select the Colour attribute bank and change the Red, Green, Blue colours to your desired setting.

 ### Layout View functions
-The Layout View can be locked or unlocked using the <Keys.Context>Lock</Keys.Context> button in the top right corner.
+The Layout View can be locked or unlocked using the <Keys.ContextKey>Lock</Keys.ContextKey> button in the top right corner.
 When the layout is unlocked, you can move items around the screen by clicking on the item then dragging it, or using the wheels.
 When the layout is locked, items can't be moved.
 Group buttons only work in locked mode.

-The Layout View can be zoomed in or out using the zoom slider on the left of the window, or you can set it to fill the screen using the <Keys.Context>Zoom to Fit</Keys.Context> button.
+The Layout View can be zoomed in or out using the zoom slider on the left of the window, or you can set it to fill the screen using the <Keys.ContextKey>Zoom to Fit</Keys.ContextKey> button.

-The <Keys.Context>Select</Keys.Context> and <Keys.Context>Pan</Keys.Context> buttons set whether dragging on the screen will draw a marquee box to select fixtures or will pan the screen view.
+The <Keys.ContextKey>Select</Keys.ContextKey> and <Keys.ContextKey>Pan</Keys.ContextKey> buttons set whether dragging on the screen will draw a marquee box to select fixtures or will pan the screen view.

 ## Adding items to the layout